BeneathTheInk/lazybones/README.md

 });
 ```

-Using fetch you can also retrieve specific subsets of documents, like only those in a specific view.
-All the standard Backbone sync options are available too.
+Using fetch, you can also retrieve specific subsets of documents, for example only those in a specific CouchDB view.
+Just add `filter: "myview"` to fetch options.
+All the other standard Backbone sync options are available too.

 Lazybones also provides a method for continuously listening to changes in the database and replicating them to the in-memory documents: